-13. Speed Bumps, Sky Glider
+14. Speed Bumps, Sky Glider

 The first bumper car ride, Dodge-Ems, was installed in 1922, and the first rider drew lots of laughs when the spinning car failed to respond to his command of, "Whoa!"
 Dodge-Ems was replaced in 1940 with cars from the Treasure Island World's Fair and has been updated since.
-The latest renovation came in 1996 when the Boardwalk updated the ride, adding new cars from Italy and a new name: Speed Bumps.
+The latest renovation came in 1996 when it received new cars from Italy and a new name: Speed Bumps.